Why We Need Glen Lake Guardians

 - Introduction of additional invasive species

 - The increased use and improper disposal of pharmaceuticals and chemicals

 We all can see these signs when, on summer weekends, we visit downtown Glen Arbor or cruise our waterways.
 Our population more than doubles during summer months and the Sleeping Bear Dunes National Lakeshore continues to set visitation records.

 Guarding the Glen Lake/Crystal River Watershed

-Since its founding in 1954, a major focus of the Glen Lake Association (GLA) has been the preservation and protection of water quality in the Glen Lake/Crystal River Watershed.
+Since its founding, a major focus of the Glen Lake Association (GLA) has been the preservation and protection of water quality in the Glen Lake/Crystal River Watershed.
 We are fortunate to be in an area where residents, organizations, and governments recognize the importance of protecting this unique resource.